We’re stuck at home, so we may as well fake the location.

 - For all the info on how to utilise this feature head to this handy support document.

-There are some great online (and free!) resources you can use to create your own unique virtual background for Zoom, such as the Adobe Spark virtual background maker and Canva’s virtual background templates.
+There are some great online (and free!) resources you can use to create your own unique virtual background for Zoom, such as the Adobe Express virtual background maker and Canva’s virtual background templates.

 Or, you can upload video and gif loops.
 There have been reports of hilarious people looping videos to fake attending meetings.
 However, a great background image chews up way less data and bandwidth (definitely an issue here in Australia).